jpb1991/fnbubbles420org-class-1/budget_cal/readme.md

 print("${:.2f} is how much money that is left over.".format(leftover_money))
 ```
 How to Run

-Ensure you have Python installed on your system.
+1. Ensure you have Python installed on your system.
 If you don't, you can download and install it from here.

-Save the code in a Python file (e.g., money_calculation.py).
+2. Save the code in a Python file (e.g., money_calculation.py).

-Open a terminal or command prompt and navigate to the directory where the Python file is saved.
+3. Open a terminal or command prompt and navigate to the directory where the Python file is saved.

-Run the script using the following command:
+4. Run the script using the following command:

 bash
 Copy
 python money_calculation.py
 The output will display the amount of money left over in the format:

-swift
+swift Copy

-Copy
+The following is an example of the program:
 $570.20 is how much money that is left over.

 License
 This project is open-source and available under the MIT License.